-Vishwa Adluri received his Ph.D. in Philosophy from the New School Social Research in 2002.
-His research focuses mainly on Plato, the Greek and Indian epics, and the tradition of rational soteriology in ancient philosophy from the Pre-Socratics to the Neo-Platonists.
-He is the author of Parmenides, Plato and Mortal Philosophy: Return from Transcendence (London: Continuum Publishing, 2011) and has also written on Plato, Plotinus, and interpretations of ancient philosophy in 20th century Continental thought.
-He also recently published a translation of Arbogast Schmitt’s Die Moderne und Platon: Zwei Grundformen Europäischer Rationalität (Modernity and Plato: Two Paradigms of Rationality [Rochester, NY: Camden House, 2012]).
-Vishwa teaches religion, philosophy, and Sanskrit at Hunter College and NJCU.
+I received my Ph.D. in Philosophy from the New School Social Research in 2002.
+My research focuses mainly on Plato, the Greek and Indian epics, and the tradition of rational soteriology in ancient philosophy from the Pre-Socratics to the Neo-Platonists.
+I am the author of Parmenides, Plato and Mortal Philosophy: Return from Transcendence (London: Continuum Publishing, 2011) and have also written on Plato, Plotinus, and interpretations of ancient philosophy in twentieth-century Continental thought.
+I recently published a translation of Arbogast Schmitt’s Die Moderne und Platon: Zwei Grundformen Europäischer Rationalität (Modernity and Plato: Two Paradigms of Rationality [Rochester, NY: Camden House, 2012]).
+I teach philosophy, religion, and Sanskrit at Hunter College.